LLNL/weave-demos/ball_bounce/README.md

 - `01_baseline_simulation/`
   - `baseline/`
     - `baseline.sh`: Runs four simulations to find the baseline simulation which will be used in the numerical resolution study and simulation ensemble.
+    - `visualization_baseline_sina.ipynb`: A Jupyter notebook to visualize the baseline simulation using Sina.
-    - `visualization_baseline.ipynb`: A Jupyter notebook to visualize the baseline simulation.
+    - `visualization_baseline_kosh.ipynb`: A Jupyter notebook to visualize the baseline simulation using Kosh.
   - `num_res/`
     - `num_res.sh`: Runs three simulations at different time steps to see the effect on the baseline simulation resolution.
+    - `visualization_num_res_sina.ipynb`: A Jupyter notebook to visualize the baseline simulation numerical resolution using Sina.
-    - `visualization_num_res.ipynb`: A Jupyter notebook to visualize the baseline simulation numerical resolution.
+    - `visualization_num_res_kosh.ipynb`: A Jupyter notebook to visualize the baseline simulation numerical resolution using Kosh.
     - `ball_bounce_15.py`: Sets the timestep to 15 ticks per second whereas baseline simulation is 20 ticks per second.
     - `ball_bounce_25.py`: Sets the timestep to 25 ticks per second whereas baseline simulation is 20 ticks per second.
 - `02_uncertainty_bounds/`